 - North Dakota: See North Dakota's plan as a state with a student success indicator around school engagement as defined by a survey.
 The state plans notes "by using multiple assessment data, each school can transition to a specific action plan or activities; these same activities can provide a springboard to the community and home partnership, as the school assumes the role of the community ‘hub’."
 Additionally, the plan highlights the benefits of extra-curricular activities mentioing "Student engagement in school social situations, for example, extra-curricular activities, offers the same connection, commitment and accomplishments, in addition to multiple trusted peer and adult relationships, academic success and many social/emotional traits such as time management and self-confidence."

 Remember, state plans (now all submitted to the US Department of Education) are only the first step.
 The implementation of these plans at the level of the district and school and the tools, resources and guidance provided by the state will be crucial to ensuring these plans support well-rounded student success in the manner they intend.

 The ESSA law has 10 Titles (sections), three of which are very important for afterschool:

 - Title I – Includes school accountability and interventions (like afterschool) to help support students.
 Each state has submitted their determination for how students will be held accountable (i.e., how to measure a good school).
 Find your state's Title I coordinator here

 - Title II – Includes teacher professional development including ways where school day and afterschool teachers can work and be trained in coordination.

 - Title IV – Includes two important parts:

-- Title IV A has funding for Student Support and Academic Enrichment Grants which can be used to support afterschol STEM and Healthy Eating and Physical Activity (HEPA).
+- Title IV A has funding for Student Support and Academic Enrichment Grants which can be used to support afterschol STEM, community schools coordinators, and Healthy Eating and Physical Activity (HEPA) among other areas.